tusharmath/qio/packages/docs/fp/pure-functions.md

 1. **Effect Free:** The function never performs any changes to the outside world (no side-effects).
 2. **Deterministic:** Given the same input, the function will always return the same output.
 3. **Total:** The function is defined over the complete set of possible input values & doesn't ever throw exceptions or produce an anomaly.

----

-Continue reading the [tutorial](../core/installation) to understand how QIO can be used to solve these problems.